dereneaton/ipyrad/docs/full_tutorial_CLI.rst

 of how to execute ipyrad, what the data files look like, and how to check that your analysis is working, and the expected output formats.

-Each cell in this tutorial begins with the header (%%bash) indicating that the code should be executed in a command line shell, for example by copying and pasting the text into your terminal (but excluding the %%bash header).
+Each cell in this tutorial beginning with the header (%%bash) indicates that the code should be executed in a command line shell, for example by copying and pasting the text into your terminal (but excluding the %%bash header).
 All lines in code cells beginning with ## are comments and should not be copied